Baumann leaves Germany squad after club virus cases - WHIZ News

-LEIPZIG, Germany (AP) — Goalkeeper Oliver Baumann left the German national team squad on Wednesday after a spate of coronavirus cases among other players from his club team Hoffenheim.
+LEIPZIG, Germany (AP) — Goalkeeper Oliver Baumann left the German national team squad on Wednesday, and Ryan Sessegnon left England’s Under-21 team, after a spate of coronavirus cases among other players from their club Hoffenheim.

 Germany plays the Czech Republic in a friendly on Wednesday, with Eintracht Frankfurt’s Kevin Trapp due to start in goal, and has Nations League games against Ukraine on Saturday and Spain on Tuesday.